zijianhuang/FonlowTesting/README.md

 # Fonlow Testing

-The goal of this component suite is to help .NET application developers to run integration tests with minimum fixtures in codes and in CI environments being hosted either in local dev machine and the team CI/CD server.
+The goal of this component suite is to help .NET application developers to run integration tests with minimum fixtures in codes and in CI environments being hosted either in local dev machine and the team CI/CD server on Windows, Linux or MacOs.

+The overall design cover such scenarios:
+* Your team includes developers whose dev machines are running Windows, MacOS and Linux.
+* You have a team CI/CD environment on GitHub Actions/Workflows, TeamCity and Azure DevOps etc.
+* You want a new clone/pull from the revision control system like Git or GitHub can build, run and execute most if not all integrations right away, regardless of the OS of each dev PC.

 You as a software developer will be able to:
 1. Run integration tests as early, frequent and quickly as possible on a local dev machine, thus this may minimize the chances of merge conflicts in codes or in the logics of system integration.
 2. Most of the fixtures and configuration having been working on a local dev machine should be working in the team CI/CT server, Windows based or Linux based.
 Therefore, this will reduce the costs of the setup and the maintenance of the CI/CD server.